pavlovtech/NextBlog/content/posts/badass-dotnet-dev.md

 ---
-title: 'How to become a badass .NET developer'
+title: 'How to Become a Badass .NET Developer'
 status: 'published'
 author:
   name: 'Alex Pavlov '